zwiebert/tronferno-fhem/README.md

 ## Installation

-Please read the [english module help text](doc/sduino_fernotron.pod) for more information.

 Installation and update of the modules and documentaion is done by FHEM's update command:

 ### Fernotron module for SIGNALduino-dev